 All Trinity members – Fellows, Past Fellows, students, alumni very welcome

-On Friday 19 March 2021 at 7pm we will meet in central Tokyo, and our former Master Sir Greg Winter has very kindly agreed to join us for a video-discussion from Cambridge.
+On Friday 19 March 2021 at 7pm (Tokyo time), 10am (London/Cambridge time) our former Master Sir Greg Winter has very kindly agreed to join us for a video-discussion from Cambridge.

 Sir Greg is our former Master, he is both scientist and entrepreneur.
 As researcher, Sir Greg humanized antibodies for therapies using phage display, for which he was awarded the Nobel Prize in Chemistry 2018.
 As entrepreneur, Sir Greg founded and built the companies Cambridge Antibody Technology, Bicycle Therapeutics and Domantis.
 Sir Greg’s work is behind globally top-selling human antibody drugs with big and pioneering impact on global health.